Sanjay Mitra (civil servant): Career

-Mitra has served in various positions for both the Government of India and the Government of West Bengal, such as the Chief Secretary of West Bengal, Principal Secretary (Health and Family Welfare), chairman and managing director of the Grid Corporation of Odisha, chairperson and managing director of the Orissa Thermal Power Corporation (on deputation to Odisha cadre), resident commissioner of West Bengal and as the district magistrate and collector of the North 24 Parganas district in the West Bengal government, and as the Union Road Transport Secretary, joint secretary in the Prime Minister's Office and as a deputy secretary in the Ministry of Rural Development in the Indian government.
+Mitra has served in various positions for both the Government of India and the Government of West Bengal, such as the Chief Secretary of West Bengal, Principal Secretary (Health and Family Welfare), chairman and managing director of the Grid Corporation of Odisha, chairperson and managing director of the Orissa Thermal Power Corporation (on deputation to Odisha cadre), Resident Commissioner of West Bengal and as the district magistrate and collector of the North 24 Parganas district in the West Bengal government, and as the Union Road Transport Secretary, joint secretary in the Prime Minister's Office and as a deputy secretary in the Ministry of Rural Development in the Indian government.

 Mitra also served as a consultant to the United Nations Development Programme.

 Chief Secretary of West Bengal

-Mitra was appointed as the Chief Secretary of West Bengal by the Chief Minister of West Bengal in September 2012.
+Mitra was appointed the Chief Secretary of West Bengal by the Chief Minister of West Bengal in September 2012.
 He assumed the office of the chief secretary of the state on 30 September 2012 and demitted it on 27 December 2015, after being the state's top bureaucrat for three years.

 Road Transport and Highway Secretary

-Mitra was appointed as the Union Road Transport and Highways Secretary by the Appointments Committee of the Cabinet (ACC) in December 2015, he assumed the office on 1 January 2016 and demitted it on 10 May 2017.
+Mitra was appointed the Union Road Transport and Highways Secretary by the Appointments Committee of the Cabinet (ACC) in December 2015, he assumed the office on 1 January 2016 and demitted it on 10 May 2017.

 Defence Secretary

-Mitra was appointed as the Union Defence Secretary by the ACC in May 2017, succeeding G. Mohan Kumar.
+Mitra was appointed the Union Defence Secretary by the ACC in May 2017, succeeding G. Mohan Kumar.
 Mitra served as an officer on special duty, in the rank of secretary, till Kumar's retirement, he formally took charge on 25 May 2017.

 Mitra retired on 23 August 2019, and was succeeded by Ajay Kumar.